Mohamed-Ahmed-Kamel/Weather-App/README.md

-Sure!
-Here's a README file for the code you provided:

 # Weather App

 This is a simple weather app that allows users to search for the weather in a specific city.
 The app displays the current temperature, humidity, and wind speed for the selected city.